 Effective and cost efficient disinfection or sterilizing of surfaces, water and objects has become of huge importance.
-The current COVID-19 (coronavirus) pandemic made this extremely clear.
-It created a extreme buying spree for everything that can be used in fighting it.
+The COVID-19 (coronavirus) pandemic made this extremely clear.
+In 2020 it created a extreme buying spree for everything that can be used in fighting it.
 Never before seen shortages of disinfectants, surgical masks, gloves, ventilators and more, happen all across the globe.

 "UV light annihilates viruses and bacteria by destroying their ability to reproduce. "